zkzerotwo/cocktail-search-api-capstone/README.md

 ### 3. Functionality (to do now)
 The app's functionality includes:
-* Every user will be able to find cocktails by ingredient, spirit, or name
+* Every user will be able to find cocktails by ingredient, spirit, or name *Dropdown menus will be populated by Cocktail DB's API
 * Every user will be able to save cocktails they've found temporarily